Woman of the Hour

 Woman of the Hour is a 2023 American crime thriller film directed by Anna Kendrick in her directorial debut and written by Ian McDonald.
-It is based on the factual incident of Rodney Alcala appearing in 1978 on the television show The Dating Game before he was captured in 1979 and identified as a serial killer for murdering numerous women and girls.
-The film stars Kendrick as game show contestant Sheryl Bradshaw and Daniel Zovatto as Alcala, along with Nicolette Robinson and Tony Hale.
+It is based on the true story of Rodney Alcala, a contestant on an episode of television show The Dating Game in 1978 who was later discovered to be a serial killer.
+The film stars Kendrick as Dating Game contestant Sheryl Bradshaw and Daniel Zovatto as Alcala, along with Nicolette Robinson and Tony Hale in supporting roles.

-At the time of the show, Alcala had murdered at least five women.
-His appearance on the program the year before his arrest would later earn him the nickname "The Dating Game Killer".
 Woman of the Hour had its world premiere at the Toronto International Film Festival on September 8, 2023, and was released by Netflix on October 18, 2024.

 Plot

-The film's storylines alternate between Rodney Alcala's crimes in different locations from 1971 to 1979 and Sheryl Bradshaw's life in 1978 Los Angeles which leads to her meeting Rodney on The Dating Game.
+The film's storylines alternate between Rodney Alcala's crimes in different locations from 1971 to 1979 and Sheryl Bradshaw's life in 1978 Los Angeles which leads to the two meeting on The Dating Game.

 In 1977, Rodney photographs a woman on the plains of Wyoming.
 After he gets her to open up about a recent painful breakup, he strangles her unconscious, revives her, and then strangles her to death.
 In 1971, Charlie is a flight attendant moving into a new apartment in New York City.
-She sees Rodney taking photos across the street and asks him to help her move furniture into the apartment.
+She sees Rodney taking photos across the street and asks him to help her move furniture into her apartment.
 After he helps her, Rodney assaults and kills Charlie.

 In 1978, Pennsylvania native Sheryl Bradshaw is a struggling actress attending auditions in Los Angeles.
-Her agent urges her to appear on television as a contestant on The Dating Game, saying it might lead to her big break.
-Although Sheryl thinks the show is shallow and lacks substance, she reluctantly agrees and goes to the studio to tape the episode.
+Her agent urges her to appear on television as a contestant on The Dating Game, saying it will raise her visibility in the industry.
+Although Sheryl thinks the show is shallow and lacks substance, she reluctantly agrees and goes to the studio to tape an episode.
 The show goes live, with the three bachelors hidden from Sheryl's view behind a partition.
 "Bachelor #3" is revealed to be Rodney.

-Laura, a member of the studio audience, recognizes Rodney as the man she saw with her friend, Alison, just before Alison was found murdered on the beach.
+Laura, a member of the studio audience, recognizes Rodney as the man she saw with her friend, Alison, just before Alison was raped and murdered on the beach.
 She relates her suspicions about Bachelor #3 to her boyfriend, but he dismisses Laura's concerns, saying she could be mistaken and that producers likely vet contestants.
 She asks to speak to a producer, but a security guard purposefully misdirects her to a janitor instead.

-As the show goes on, Sheryl decides to go off-script because she feels the written questions she is supposed to ask the bachelors are sexist and insulting.
-Rodney makes a better impression than the other two contestants.
-He ends up winning the "date," the prize being a weekend trip to Carmel with Sheryl.
+As the show goes on, Sheryl decides to go off-script, feeling the written questions she is supposed to ask the bachelors are sexist and insulting.
+Rodney, having made a better impression than Bachelors #1 and #2, is crowned the "winner", the prize being a weekend trip upstate to Carmel-by-the-Sea with Sheryl.